Sheppsu/osu-wiki/news/2025/2025-08-19-capture-the-achievement-2-concludes.md

 ![](/wiki/shared/news/2025-06-21-capture-the-achievement-2/banner.jpg)

+For those first hearing of Capture The Achievement: it's a scavenger hunt event built around the idea of medal hunting.
+Teams earn points by completing "achievements" with custom requirements.
+Many have hidden requirements, similar to hush-hush medals.

 This was such a packed two weeks of achievement hunting!
 With a non-stop stream of achievements, teams spent hours everyday on solving puzzles, deciphering achievements, researching, racking their brains, and going a bit crazy.

 Let's go back and look at some highlights of Capture The Achievement 2.